 On each performer page, you will find a picture of the performer and a brief musical biography.
 A bar at the top of the page (like the one shown above) shows the keyboard songs available on that page.
 MP3 songs are shown in a list below the artist's picture.
 Clicking on any of these songs should launch an MP3 player on your computer so you can listen to and/or download the song.
 The midi songs are shown in a table and include information on the tempo and style used to create the song.
 While individual midi songs can be downloaded by right-clicking, all of a performer's midi songs can be downloaded in a single large zip file.
 These midi songs should play on any Yamaha keyboard you may have.

-All the performer names are shown in a sidebar on the left side of each page arranged alphabetically by first name.
+All the performer names are shown in a sidebar on the right side of each page arranged alphabetically by first name.
 Click on any name to go to that player's page.
 There are also buttons at the top of each page that will take you to the next (or previous) performer in the alphabetical list.